 Minor Roles for Helios in Greek Myths

-Phaethon could not control the winged horses and spun out of control, hurtling too far, then far too close, to the earth.
+Phaethon could not control the winged horses and spun out of control, hurtling too far and too close to the Earth.
 Some of the world froze and other parts were set on fire as Phaethon struggled to control the chariot.
-But it was too much for him and as the gods watched the chaos unfold it was decided that something must be done before the earth was destroyed.
+But it was too much for him and as the gods watched the chaos unfold it was decided that something must be done before the Earth was destroyed.

 Zeus saw no other option than to strike Phaethon down with a thunderbolt.
 The gods had to beg Helios to return to his work following the death of his son, but the sun god eventually agreed.
 And Phaethon’s sisters, the Heliades, were in such despair due to their brother’s death that their tears turned into amber and they became poplar trees.

 Cancer from Jacob Jordaens’ allegorical paintings of the Signs of the Zodiac depicts the fall of Phaethon after his father, Helios the sun god, lets him ride his chariot. ( Public domain )

 Helios played a minor role in many Greek myths .
 For example, his power to see everything on Earth and in the heavens made him an eyewitness to the abduction of Persephone by Hades and the affair between Aphrodite and Ares .

 He sometimes offered his assistance to other characters in Greek myth, such as when he allowed his granddaughter Medea to flee on his chariot after she murdered her children .
 The sun god also lent his golden ship/cup to Heracles when the Greek hero had to cross Oceanus and capture the cattle of Geryon.
 Helios rescued his friend Hephaestus from the battlefield during the Gigantomachy and restored Orion’s eyesight after he was blinded by Oenipion as well.
 The Earth mother goddess, Gaia, also sought his aid in warming and drying her when the land had been frozen by the remains of Typhon.